bbustin/bbustin/content/posts/2025-04-16_creating_horse_hot_or_not.md

 The initial idea of using the hashes to represent an individual rating submission for a certain horse is sound.
 The problem is that it does not allow for getting at some information that could be useful.
 I decide to hash the IP address, but then have a column for the horse_id, and when the rating was submitted.
 This does make revealing the user's IP address easier (at least in the case of IPv4) because you could simply create a rainbow table with hashes of all possible IP addresses, and then cross-reference each hash in the database against the rainbow table to reveal the address.
 That is definitely a downside.

 The upside is that it allows for more streamlined database queries.
-The main issue that convinced me to change course was picking a random horse for the a user to rate.
+The main issue that convinced me to change course was picking a random horse for a user to rate.
 It does not make sense to serve the user a horse they have already rated.
 In that scenario, the user would click a rating button, but the rating would not be successfully submitted.

 Sure, I could: